 How To Build The Most Powerful Personal Brand In Your Industry

-It might seem strange that I’d start with a code.
+It might seem strange that I’d start with a word like code.
 I mean, what is it really?
 Some secret word that unlocks a “brand in a box” strategy?

 Nope, sorry.
 Nothing as cool as that.